 Urban and Real Estate Economics at The University of British Columbia might be the most interesting course offered at a post secondary education facility.
-Not because students wake up everyday excited to deconstruct the elasticity of supply and demand, but it’s a course that actually requires you to play video games.
+Not because students wake up everyday excited to deconstruct the elasticity of supply and demand, but it’s a course that actually requires you to play video games, using services as CSGO Boost online.
 The game, Sim City.
 The task, of course inherently educational, to virtually recreate a city relative to what was learned during the course, documenting the resulting effects.
 I do not envy city planners in the least.
 The class, however, gives students a greater appreciation for how economic infrastructure is shaped according to our core necessities.

 Sim City allows its players to see the development of a city in fast-forward.
 Preliminary activities require laying the groundwork for transportation infrastructure and land use designation, which ultimately shapes the very skyline of the city’s urban spatial structure.
 Failure to follow economic fundamentals is a surefire way to witnessing the ensuing panic of all virtual residents within the city’s boundaries.

 While comical and entertaining, Sim City can be representative of the dire consequences of improper city planning, as we take a glimpse into how our city’s public transportation—existing and proposed—ultimately affects property values and the utility of those who decide to call Vancouver home.